Fund Founders

 Founding Shareholder

-Following a public consultation process, Council has committed $15 million to the BOP Housing Equity Fund as a Founding Shareholder.
+Council made its decision to invest following public consultation, and has committed $20 million to the BOP Housing Equity Fund as a Founding Shareholder.

 Founding Shareholder